instantOS/instantos.github.io/faq.md

 run our own status bar (or status script peridocically).
 For inspiration have a look at `/usr/bin/instantstatus`.

-## My keyboard layout doesn't work with instantOS and language support sucks!
+## My keyboard layout doesn't work with instantOS and language support sucks

 Okay, technically not a question, but we know what you're getting at.
 You can always change your keybinds by cloning instantWM, going though `config.def.h`, recompiling and restarting the window manager.